Former Newcastle and West Ham manager resigns after players receive racial abuse

 Pardew’s side were beaten by local rivals Levski Sofia in the Bulgarian Cup Final last month and were met by angry supporters as they arrived for a league fixture against Botev Plovdiv a week later.

-Four black players within the CSKA squad were the victims of racist abuse and had bananas thrown at them.
+Four black footballers within the CSKA squad were the victims of racist abuse and had bananas thrown at them.

 All four went on to feature in the goalless draw despite initially refusing to do so in protest over the abuse.